Chart Color Schemes

 Household Composition

-Bonnie Brook has a typical household mix, with a lower-than-average median household size
+Bonnie Brook has a typical household mix, with a fairly typical median household size

 Family households account for 70.2% of all households, including 29.0% couples with children, 33.9% couples without children, and 8.9% single parent families.
-Non-family households constitute the remaining 29.8%, with lone person households at 24.2% and group households comprising 2.4%.
-The median household size is 2.6 people, which is smaller than the Greater Melbourne average of 3.0.
+Non-family households constitute the remaining 29.8%, with lone person households at 24.2% and group households comprising 2.4% of the total.
+The median household size is 2.6 people, which aligns with Greater Melbourne's average.

 Frequently Asked Questions - Households